nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `add movie marathon from today 12pm to this friday 3pm`
 * `add project meeting from 10 oct 12pm to 2pm`

 The event “watch Star Wars” start date time will be 7pm of the date of creation.
-No end time is saved.
+No end time is saved.<br>
 The event “project meeting” will start at 10 October 12pm and end at 10 October, 2pm.

 #### Listing all tasks : `list`